-Our results this year continue to demonstrate the focused efforts of a strong management team and our commitment to delivering diversified financial services and products, high-levels of customer service, convenience and professionalism.
+Our current results demonstrate the focused efforts of a strong management team and our commitment to delivering diversified financial services and products, high-levels of customer service, convenience and professionalism.
+In the years ahead, we will focus on maintaining conservative lending protocols, improving operating efficiencies and building long-term value for our shareholders.
 Our employees and board members are hard-working and dedicated and we could not ask for a better team.
 I also truly appreciate our customers for their continuing partnership and our shareholders for entrusting us with their capital.
-We continue to build upon the accomplishments of the past and continue our momentum into 2018 with another prosperous year.
+We continue to build upon the accomplishments of the past and continue our momentum into 2019 with another prosperous year.

-We hope all our shareholders will join us for our annual meeting scheduled for January 31st, 2018, at 106 Fort Street, Buffalo, WY.
-If you have any further questions about Buffalo Federal Bank, please do not hesitate to contact me.
+We invite all our shareholders to join us for the annual meeting scheduled at 3:00MDT on January 30st, 2019, at 106 Fort Street, Buffalo, WY.